kaelzhang/python-get-rolling-window/README.md

 # get-rolling-window

-Gets an array of `size`-period rolling windows from an numpy 1-D array
+Gets an array of `size`-period rolling windows from an numpy 1-D array.

+`rolling_window` uses [`np.lib.stride_tricks.as_strided`](https://numpy.org/doc/stable/reference/generated/numpy.lib.stride_tricks.as_strided.html) internally and handles the carefulness for you.

 ## Install